When it comes to relaxing holidays, there’s no town like a wine town.

 - In Colmar, parking at the Parking Lacarre is free for 3 hours.
 Most other pay parking areas in the town are for free from 7 PM to 9 AM the next day.

 - There are plenty of street parking spaces in Strasbourg, which are also free from 7 PM to 9 AM.
-If you can ask your hotel to save you a spot, though, that would be great since parking spaces are a bit tricky to find.
-Even better if your hotel offers free private parking (usually in areas outside the city center like the European Quarter).
+If you can ask your hotel to save you a spot, that would be great because parking spaces are tricky to find.
+Even better, book a hotel that offers private parking spots.

 La Petite-Pierre is a commune 60 KM (60-90-minute drive) northwest of Strasbourg and the gateway to the northern Vosges natural park.
 Make your way to the Chateau de la Petite-Pierre, where a lot of trails around the natural park take off from.